canada-ca/design-system/feedback/when.md

 In certain cases, people will leave feedback with their opinions of a certain program or policy.
 Addressing a policy issue is beyond the scope of web teams, so it's important to share these comments with program and policy colleagues.

+### Recognizing and handling threats
+Before you implement the page feedback tool on your pages, make sure your organization has a process in place to deal with threatening feedback.
+A similar process may already be documented for threats received through email, call centres, or social media.

+Depending on the nature of the threat, there are different steps that should be taken.

+### Specific threat or a personal crisis
+Identifies a target (address, office name, person) and / or the person leaving the comment.

+What to do

+If you receive a message about a specific threat or a personal crisis through the page feedback tool you must report it.
+* Retain a copy of the comment and date/time submitted.
+* Immediately contact local police or the RCMP and provide a copy of the comment.
+* Contact your department’s security services.

+### Non-specific threat
+Does not identify a specific target (“you people”, “those guys”, “the government”).
+Hypothetical (“if I go to the office, I’ll hurt someone.”)

+What to do

+* Retain a copy of the comment and date/time submitted.
+* Follow the same procedures that your organization has in place for threats received through email, call centres, or social media.

 ## How not to use the feedback tool

 The feedback tool should not be used for the following purposes: